If you are interested in any of these projects please email: martin.castell 'at' materials.ox.ac.uk

 Growth and spectroscopy of metallic nanocrystals and clusters

 Nanometre sized metal islands on oxide supports are used in diverse applications from catalytic materials to gas sensors.
 Interaction between the oxide support and the islands, the island shape, the temperature dependence of island ripening, and molecular interactions with the islands are all active areas of study.
 In this DPhil project a variety of transition metal clusters on single crystal oxide supports will be investigated.
 The atomic structure of the nanocrystals will be imaged with scanning tunnelling microscopy, and their electronic structure will be probed using optical spectroscopies.
-For this research a new state of the art microscopy/spectroscopy facility is available.

 Atomic structure and secondary electron emission

 The most popular method for image creation in the scanning electron microscope (SEM) is to use the secondary electron signal.
 Until recently it was assumed that secondary electrons are emitted isotropically i.e. with no particular preferred direction, but we now know that the atomic structure of the surface does in fact play a role.
 This DPhil project is concerned with correlating secondary electron emission using an ultra high vacuum SEM with atomic structure imaged in a scanning tunnelling microscope (STM).
 Both these techniques are located on the same world-leading instrument in Oxford.
 The powerful combination of signals will provide a hitherto unexplored path into some very fundamental aspects of nanoscale surface structure.
+There is also the likelyhood that the experiments will be further expanded through the use of the PEEM instument at the Diamond synchrotron.